Company Formation Dublin is the one-stop-shop for everything you need to register a company in Ireland.

 It’s important to note that the registered address can’t be a post office (PO) box, so it is very common for business owners to outsource to a Registered Office Agent (ROA), such as us.

 Your company’s Registered Office Address will be visible on the public record.
-The Registered Office Service is an excellent solution in case you use your residential address as a trading address and want to keep it private.
+The Registered Office Service is an excellent solution if you use your residential address as a trading address and want to keep it private.

 The Difference Between a Registered Office Address and a Business Address

-According to Irish corporate law, you need to provide both of these addresses when you’re setting up a Limited Company in Ireland and registering your company with the CRO.
+According to Irish corporate law, you must provide both addresses when setting up a Limited Company in Ireland and registering your company with the CRO.

 Registered Office Address

-A Registered Office Address is the official, legal address of your business, and it has to be monitored regularly.
+A Registered Office Address is your business’s official legal address, and it must be monitored regularly.
 Since all important legal notices from the CRO are sent there, it’s a common practice for this address to be with your accountant.

 A business address refers to the place where business correspondence should be sent.
 For example, if you’re running an online business, working from home, or managing a remote team from abroad, you can outsource your address requirements to a virtual office provider.